-Value-Added Tax - Definition
+Value-Added Tax - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Value-Added Tax?How is a Value-Added Tax (VAT) Used?Academic Research on Value-added Tax (VAT)

 Value Added Tax or commonly known as VAT is a type of indirect tax which is imposed on the domestic consumption of goods and services.
 Food, essential medicines, and certain other items are exempted from this tax.
 This tax is levied at each stage of the production and distribution chain, from raw material to the final selling point, whenever a value is added to the product or service.
 The producer or the distributor do not pay this tax, and the total tax is paid by the end customer.

 Back to:ACCOUNTING & TAXATION